collinlanie12/capstone-artifact-1/README.md

 _Original version: Java, JUnit_

 ## Getting Started
-To run this project locally and execut the unit tests:
+To run this project locally and execute the unit tests:

 1. **Clone the repository**
    ```bash